Current as of March 24, 2021

 Uncertain times like these can present incredible challenges.
-Normal life has turned upside down because of coronavirus disease 2019, and no one knows when things will be settled again.
+Normal life has turned upside down because of coronavirus disease 2019, and although progress has been made, no one knows when things will be settled again.
 Military families are used to uncertainty and challenges and already have skills needed to remain resilient in challenging times.
 The current COVID-19 situation can be an opportunity to practice your resilience skills and share them with others.

 Keep calm with COVID Coach

 This app can help you cope with pandemic-related stress.
 It’s free, secure and recommended by the Department of Defense.

 You may be looking for new ideas for managing children at home during the pandemic.
 Try this updated list of extensive parenting resources.